London, Frankfurt Stocks Hit Record Highs On Rate-cut Hopes - UrduPoint

 While others are holding rates higher, Sweden's central bank on Wednesday reduced borrowing costs for the first time in eight years and signalled more were in the pipeline.

-The Riksbank decision was announced nearly two months after the Swiss National Bank became the first major Western central bank to move since a global tightening campaign to fight inflation fuelled by Covid recovery and the Ukraine war.
+The Riksbank decision was announced nearly two months after the Swiss National Bank became the first major Western central bank to move since the start of a global tightening campaign to fight inflation fuelled by Covid recovery and the Ukraine war.

 The ECB is expected to cut its rates in June.